Tips & Tricks

 February 13, 2023 By Snake River Farms

-What is the Best Way to Cook a Picanha Steak?
+What is the Best Way to Cook a Picanha?

-Don’t let the unfamiliar name or the rarity of this cut of steak deter you from making it a regular cut in your rotation.
-Most of the same cooking techniques you use for other cuts of steak will work perfectly with the picanha.
+Don’t let the unfamiliar name or the rarity of this cut deter you from making it a regular cut in your rotation.
+Most of the same cooking techniques you use for other cuts of steak will work perfectly with picanha once it is cut into steaks.

 1. Preheat your grill to a temperature of 400°F to 450°F and create two cooking zones - one hot zone and one for indirect heat.
 You can do this by either adjusting the burners or moving coals to favor one side.

-2. On a cutting board, use a knife to cut slits into the picanha’s fat cap in a crosshatch pattern.
+2. Score the fat cap on a cutting board, use a knife to cut slits into the picanha’s fat cap in a crosshatch pattern.
 This will allow seasoning to penetrate throughout the fat cap.

 3. Slice the picanha with the grain into 2” or 2.5” steaks.
 Slice with the grain at this step because the picanha will be cut against the grain upon serving.